georgercarder/sudokugridgen/README.md

  where each row is a distinct permutation of d symbols (indoarabic numerals)

- factorial.. we all know what that is.. factorial(d) gives the unary operator d!

  boardFinalizer(board,d) takes a board with rank d and entries the image of addition (Z_nxZ_n)x(Z_nxZ_n)